Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Finite Number of Measurements

-{\em Finite number of measurements.} As mentioned, in the thermodynamic limit $\overline{n}$ reaches a constant value.
-Given a macroscopic system, will we always record this $\overline{n}$ in the $N\rightarrow \infty$ limit, or can we explore various fractional ratios?
+As mentioned, in the thermodynamic limit $\overline{n}$ reaches a constant value.
+Given a macroscopic system, will we always record this $\overline{n}$ in the $N\rightarrow \infty$ limit, or can we explore various fractional ratios for $\overline{n}$?
 We claim that the latter is certainly possible, using finite-time experiments.

+The finite number of measurements already played a role in the results we presented above.
+For example, in Fig. \ref{fig1}(A,B), the resonances of the mean recurrence time are broadened; this is related to the fact when a new dark state is formed, there exists an eigenvalue of the survival operator with $|\xi|\rightarrow 1$, hence the number of measurements required for convergence diverges, leading to the broadening of resonances.
+These effects are also very evident in the simulation results with the quantum computer, presented below.
+Here, we further take advantage of the finite number of measurements to measure the coupling magnitude in the spins.
 In physical systems, a monitored spin is typically coupled strongly to spins in its vicinity, but weakly to other spins, because the coupling is distance-dependent.
 We find that using a finite number of measurements, the measured $\overline{n}$ is indifferent to weakly coupled spins.
 In other words, when the number of measurements is not very large, the system exhibits the behaviors of a small $N$ system.
-This enables the sensing of different coupling magnitudes and characterizing the distribution of bath spins via $\overline{n}$.
+This enables the sensing of different coupling magnitudes and characterizing the distribution of bath spins via the measurement of $\overline{n}$.